top of page

 • ENE506: Content, Assessment, Pedagogy (Fall 2019)

-Teaching Philosophy
+Teaching & Mentoring Philosophy

-Undergraduate engineering education is an important starting point for engineers’ lifelong process of professional socialization.
+Engineering education is an important starting point for engineers’ lifelong process of professional growth.
 My mission is giving students the tools to be successful in the future as engineering practitioners.
 I especially seek to help students to be both socially responsible and technically competent.
 As an engineering education researcher with research expertise in engineering practice and ethics with a bachelor’s and master’s degree in chemical engineering, I am a qualified teacher who can help students achieve their educational goals.
 To better help students, I especially strive for: 1) actively bringing insights from my research into the classroom to prepare relevant and up-to-date teaching materials, 2) providing quick and constructive feedback to students to facilitate their learning, and 3) respecting my students because I truly believe that every student should feel welcome in my classroom.

 bottom of page